 Cloud NAT with other GCP services

 Shared VPC enables multiple projects belonging to a single organization to use a single shared common network.
 In a Shared VPC setup, there is a Shared VPC host project where the shared network is configured by a Network Admin.
 The Shared VPC host project is associated with one or more service projects where resources can be created and attached to the shared network configured in the Shared VPC host project.
+In a Shared VPC scenario, Cloud NAT gateways must be created in the host project of a Shared VPC network.

 You have several choices for customizing Cloud NAT deployments with Shared VPC based on your use cases.